exordor/MSS/ros1_ws/README.md

 	This removes the need for manual exports, but remember to drop or conditionalize the line if you build on x86 hosts where PCL lives elsewhere.

-- **Jetson support branch** – The `jetson-support` Git branch tracks the PCL fix *and* the patched Sophus copy so you can `git checkout jetson-support` on embedded targets while keeping `main` pristine for cross-platform development.
+- **Jetson support branch** – Inside `src/slam/fast_livo2` there is a dedicated `jetson-support` branch that tracks the PCL fix *and* the patched Sophus copy so you can run on embedded targets while the rest of the workspace stays on `main`.
 Keep it rebased on the latest `main`, and cherry-pick only the portable commits back into `main` when upstreaming changes.

 ## Build Instructions